jmwanzo/kicddigitallibrary2023/README.md

 # kicddigitallibrary2023
-This id a content management system used to preserve open access curriculum and educational research information in Kenya
+This is a content management system used to preserve open access curriculum and educational research information in Kenya